auto3t/auto3t/CONTRIBUTING.md

 4. Start the redis queue worker `rqworker` and scheduler `rqscheduler`, see `run.sh` for the exact commands.
 5. Run the react frontend with `npm start` from the frontend folder.

-There is a convenient `devstart.sh` script in the root of this repo that lunches a tmux session and each thread in a separate window, quick and convenient.
+There is a convenient `devstart.sh` script in the root of this repo that launches a tmux session and each thread in a separate window.